 Local child advocates make case for domestic abuse education

 Nov.
-4—They could be your son or daughter's classmates or youth members of your church who backs away shyly when you greet them.
+4—They could be your child's classmates or youth members of your church who back away shyly when you greet them.
 They could even be the neighbor kids who come over to play with your children.

-As difficult as it is to identify adult victims of domestic or intimate partner abuse, spotting children of violent homes is even harder.
+As difficult as it is to identify adult victims of domestic or intimate partner abuse, spotting children of violent homes is just as difficult.

 This is especially true considering an outsider's vantage point—someone who only sees a parent or guardian "keeping it together" and hiding their own trauma.